travisgoodspeed/md380tools/README.md

 Tytera's firmware is of unknown license and is not included in this repository.
 We use a heap-less printf library under the BSD license.

-##Supported Hardware##

-The patched firmware is known to work on the following devices:

-* The "D"-Version (NoGPS) for radios **without GPS**
-  * Tytera/TYT MD380
-  * Tytera/TYT MD390
-  * Retevis RT3

-* The "S"-Version (GPS) for radios **with GPS**
-  * Tytera/TYT MD380
-  * Tytera/TYT MD390

-Both types of vocoder (old and new vocoder radios) are supported.

-The DMR MARC user's database required a 16 MByte SPI Flash memory chip.
-In some VHF Radios is only an 1 MByte SPI Flash installed.

 ##Specifications:##